RolandChristensen/developer-journal/_drafts/git.md

 Look for files that have a noticable pattern you can ignore instead of each file individually, such as files that have a UUID or date as part of the filename.

 Once done do another `$git status` and see the difference between the last status and this one.

+# Git Add
+This command will add files to the staging area (a.k.a. this command will stage files).
+In other words each file added or staged is ready to be committed, which means that it will be ready to be pushed to a remote server.
+Try each one of these commands in order and do a `$ git status` after each one to see the difference.
+`$ git add {filename.ext}` or `$ git add {path/To/File.ext}`: to add a single file.
+`$ git add {path/To/Directory/}`: to add a directory.

+You can add everything in the untracked files list in one go using `$ git add .`
+This can be a problem when you are dealing with a lot of files, and you should always mindfully check that each file was intentionally changed and should be pushed to the remote server.